zamansahedfo191-web/job-profile-building/README.md

-# job-profile-building
-A collection of projects, skills, and learning progress built to develop a strong, job-ready Machine Learning profile.
+Job Profile Building

+Building my skills and portfolio toward a career in Machine Learning.

+Goal

+To develop practical Machine Learning skills and build projects that demonstrate my abilities.